 Clino is a digital compass-clinometer for data capture on smartphones.
 The app allows an iPhone or Android phone (see the Android user guide) to be used as a traditional hand-held bearing compass and clinometer for measuring and capturing the orientation of planar and linear features in the field.
 The field notebook and camera are an integral part of this new technology allowing the capture and storage of geo-referenced photographs and text notes.
-Additional features (Pro features) can be purchased in-app.
-The Pro features allow the user to plot stereonets, draw lines and polygons onto maps and to change map symbols.
+Functionality is also available to plot stereonets, draw lines and polygons onto maps and to change map symbols.

 Clino supports online Google Maps as well as offline maps as geo-referenced MBTile basemaps.
-Projects can be exported to CSV (.csv comma-separated values), and $Move^{TM}$ (.mve).
-With the Pro features installed, a project can be exported to Google Earth (.kmz).
+Projects can be exported to CSV (.csv comma-separated values), $MOVE^{TM}$ (.mve), and Google Earth (.kmz).